-Exhibit Goals and Intentions
+Exhibit Goal and Intentions

-Last, the text network foregrounds how these co-productive and competitive knowledge traditions and their fictional personifications in literature can connect the historical moment of the plantationocene to its contemporary, global effects To explore these critical perspectives, this exhibit adopts digital mapping methods to visualize and contextualize the Makandal text network by genre, circulation, and primary or secondary source distinction.
+Last, the text network foregrounds how these co-productive and competitive knowledge traditions and their fictional personifications in literature can connect the historical moment of the plantationocene to its contemporary, global effects.
+To explore these critical perspectives, this exhibit adopts digital mapping methods to visualize and contextualize the Makandal text network by genre, circulation, and primary or secondary source distinction.
 While this flattens certain intertextual relationships, it highlights the breadth and distribution of texts about Makandal across certain boundaries and distinctions of genre, time, and space.
 To further contextualize the contemporary legacy of Makandal, this exhibit also explores translation as scholarly practice, cultural production and memory, and point of access.